88-degrees/Book-of-Changes/appendix02s2.md

 For paragraph 6 see the note on line 6 under the Text.

 <a id="fn_249"/>[343:LX](#fr_249) Various explanations of the Great Symbolism have been attempted.
-E. g., [Guǎn Zǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says: -- 'The water which a lake or marsh will contain is limited to a certain quantity.
+E.g., [Guǎn Zǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says: -- 'The water which a lake or marsh will contain is limited to a certain quantity.
 If the water flowing in exceed that, it overflows.
-This gives us the idea of [**Jié ䷻**](e88a82jie.md).'
+This gives us the idea of [**䷻ Jié**](e88a82jie.md).'
 What is found on the application of it is to my mind equally unsatisfactory.

 The subject of line 1 knows when he might have free course and when he is obstructed, and acts accordingly.
 He is regulated by a consideration of the time.